MENTAL WELL-BEING DURING ISOLATION

 Environmental Psychology: Explores how physical and sensory environments impact emotions, cognition, and behavior, guiding the design of space habitats to boost resilience and adaptation.

-Robotic Biomorphism: Biomorphic robots mimic natural forms and interactions to reduce stress and foster connection in isolated environments.
+Robotic Biomorphism: A design approach that uses biomorphic electronic systems which emulate natural forms and interactions to reduce stress and foster connection in isolated and confined environments.

-My methodology involves collecting both qualitative and quantitative data from primary and secondary sources.
-Primary data will be gathered through a series of experiments designed to assess human sensorial perception of biophilic stimuli and interactions, aiming to identify the most effective sensorial combinations for countermeasure design.
+My methodology follows a mixed-methods, phased approach, integrating both qualitative and quantitative data from primary and secondary sources.
+Primary data will be collected through a series of experiments designed to assess human sensorial perception of biophilic stimuli and interactions, with the goal of identifying the most effective sensory combinations for countermeasure design.

-Data integration will occur concurrently, as both qualitative and quantitative data will be collected during experimental sessions.
-Additionally, I plan to apply triangulation in the post-analysis phase to enhance the validity of the findings.
+Data integration will occur concurrently, as both qualitative and quantitative data will be gathered during experimental sessions.
+To enhance the validity of the findings, I will apply triangulation during the post-analysis phase.

-To structure the experimental design, I'm using a complex systems thinking schemata to map interdependencies between biophilic stimuli and human sensorial perception.
-Additionally, I'm working on a morphological chart to systematically explore and refine potential variable combinations, ensuring a comprehensive approach to testing biophilic countermeasures.
-These tools are being contantly informed and reviewed by insights from secondary data collection, including literature reviews and existing research on biophilic interactions, to guide the selection of experimental conditions and the integration of qualitative and quantitative data.
+To structure the experimental design, I am employing a complex systems thinking framework to map interdependencies between biophilic stimuli and human sensorial perception.
+In parallel, I am developing a morphological chart to systematically explore and refine variable combinations, ensuring a comprehensive approach to testing biophilic countermeasures.

 Schemata -